Staking out Springfield:How a Chinatown High Schooler Takes His Community’s Fight to Lawmakers

 Shattering the 'Passive' Trope

-The mobilization comes at a time when Asian Americans remain starkly underrepresented in the political arena.
-Nationally, while Asian Americans make up roughly 6% of the population, they hold fewer than 1% of elected offices, according to data from the University of Southern California.
-Furthermore, a 2023 report by the CIRCLE academic center at Tufts University found that less than a third of Asian American youth believe they have the capacity for civic action—a rate 10 percentage points lower than their non-Asian peers.
+The May 6 mobilization came at a time when Asian Americans are underrepresented in the political arena.
+Nationally, while Asian Americans make up roughly 6 percent of the population, they hold fewer than 1 percent of elected offices, according to data from the University of Southern California.
+A 2023 report by the CIRCLE academic center at Tufts University found that less than a third of Asian American youth believe they have the capacity for civic action—10 percentage points lower than their non-Asian peers.

-Valerie Chu, an attorney participating in her third AAA Day, acknowledged that mobilizing the community remains an uphill battle, partly due to deep-seated cultural expectations.
+Valerie Chu, an attorney joining AAA Day for a third year, conceded that mobilizing the community remains an uphill battle, partly due to deep-seated cultural stereotypes.

 "The 'model minority' stereotype portrays Asian Americans as submissive and politically passive," Chu said.
-She believes education is critical to dismantling this trope, which is why she and her husband bring their elementary-school-aged son to the Capitol.
+She believes education is critical to dismantling this stereotype.
+That was why she and her husband brought their elementary-school-aged son to the Capitol.

-"Not long ago, he took the initiative to write to Rep. Mah to request a meeting," Chu said proudly.
-"His next step is to bring his classmates along to have a conversation with her."
+"Not long ago, [my boy] took the initiative to write to Rep. Mah to request a meeting," Chu recalled proudly.
+"He plans to bring his classmates along to have a conversation with her."

-Chu argues that Chinatown organizations must build coalitions both inside and outside the neighborhood to deepen civic literacy, particularly for newcomers who may carry a fear of authority from their home countries.
+Chu argues that Chinatown organizations must build coalitions both within the neighborhood and across Chicago, particularly for newcomers who still harbor a fear of authority that stemmed from experiences in their countries of origin.

-"We need to tell new immigrants that they actually possess these rights, rather than assuming that simply because they’ve immigrated here, they must blindly obey whatever they are told,” Chu said.
+"We need to tell new immigrants they actually have the rights, rather than assuming that simply because they’ve immigrated here, they must blindly obey whatever they are told,” Chu said.
 “Asian Americans tend to be very deferential.
-They often feel that they must simply 'do as the locals do'—essentially thinking, 'Whatever you say, I will do.'"
+They often feel that they must simply 'do as the Romans do'—essentially thinking, 'Whatever you say, I will do.'"

 “So in a way, groups like the Teen Coalition and Origin can be stepping stones,” Luu said.
 “They let young Asian Americans start getting into politics—especially Chicago politics.”